Pig and Poultry Farming Project

 Animal ethics concerns

 The revised pork units (AHCPRK) state the Performance Evidence be assessed in a pork production site that includes live pigs.
 Some units require the administering of treatments to live pigs and the removal/isolation of dead, non-viable or ill pigs.
-Feedback has been received that these requirements may create Animal Ethics Committee issues and may also limit access to these units for some RTOs/learners.
+Feedback was received that these requirements may create Animal Ethics Committee issues and may also limit access to these units for some RTOs/learners.

 The subject matter expert working group (including representatives from industry and RTOs) carefully considered this feedback (including suggestions to allow replica animals and simulated workplaces).
 The outcome of this discussion was the advice not change these requirements.